yunsupj/SDC_Project/Computer_Vision/Traffic_Sign_Classifier/README.md

 <br>
 <img src="./readme_images/model_evaluation.png" width="360" alt="Combined Image" /><br />
 <img src="./readme_images/Epoch_acc.png" width="360" alt="Combined Image" /><br />
+First, I tried 0.0001 as learning rate, but it is too slow to reach to enough accuracy.
+Therefore, I changed into 0.001 as learning rate. <br>
-From the Accuracy graph, the Traffic_Net model reaches enough accuracy after 20 epochs.
+From the Accuracy graph, the Traffic_Net model reaches enough accuracy after 10 epochs, so I modified 200 epochs to 20 epochs in final version of this project.

 ---